Overview of configuration options

 • Resource: The name of the Puppet resource that enforces the control.

-Guidelines for specifying config IDs
+Guidelines for specifying CIS config IDs

 You can specify CIS controls in the control_config hash by referencing the full control name, the control number, the normalized control name, or the normalized control number.
 You cannot mix and match these forms and must pick a single config ID form to use for your config.
 Full control names and control numbers are copied verbatim from the benchmarks and are case-sensitive.
 Normalized control names have lowercase letters and contain only alphanumeric characters and underscores.
 Normalized control numbers are always prefixed with a c and contain only numeric characters separated by underscores.